vlcn-io/vlcn-orm/content/docs/quickstart.md

 npm run watch
 ```

-And now lets run our program:
+And now, in another terminal, lets run our program:

 ```bash
 node dist/main.js
 ```

-Obviously this didn't do much that is useful for us.
-It created a list and exited.
-Let us move on to querying for nodes so we can see what has been written.
+You should see that "test.db" was created in your project root.
+If you want to inspect this file you can use [SQLite Browser](https://sqlitebrowser.org/) or install [vscode-sqlite](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite).

 # Querying for Nodes